Hope Diamond: Theft, disappearance and concealment

 The leaden model revealed 20 unknown facets on the back of the French Blue.
-It also confirmed the diamond underwent a rather rough recut that removed the three points and reduced the thickness by a few millimeters.
+It also confirmed that the diamond had undergone a rather rough recut that removed the three points and reduced the thickness by a few millimeters.
 The Sun King's blue diamond became unrecognizable and the baroque style of the original cut was definitely lost.

-Historians suggested that one burglar, Cadet Guillot, took several jewels, including the French Blue and the Côte-de-Bretagne spinel, to Le Havre and then to London, where the French Blue was cut in two pieces.
+Historians suggested that one burglar, Cadet Guillot, took several jewels, including the French Blue and the Côte-de-Bretagne spinel, to Le Havre and then to London, where the French Blue was cut into two pieces.

 Morel adds that in 1796, Guillot attempted to resell the Côte-de-Bretagne in France but was forced to relinquish it to fellow thief Lancry de la Loyelle, who put Guillot into debtors' prison.

-In a contrasting report, historian Richard Kurin speculated that the "theft" of the French Crown Jewels was in fact engineered by the revolutionary leader Georges Danton as part of a plan to bribe an opposing military commander, Duke Karl Wilhelm of Brunswick.
+In a contrasting report, the historian Richard Kurin speculated that the "theft" of the French Crown Jewels was in fact engineered by the revolutionary leader Georges Danton as part of a plan to bribe an opposing military commander, Duke Karl Wilhelm of Brunswick.
 When under attack by Napoleon in 1805, Karl Wilhelm may have had the French Blue recut to disguise its identity; in this form, the stone could have come to Great Britain in 1806, when his family fled there to join his daughter Caroline of Brunswick.
 Although Caroline was the wife of the Prince Regent (later King George IV), she lived apart from her husband, and financial straits sometimes forced her to quietly sell her own jewels to support her household.
 Caroline's nephew, Duke Karl Friedrich, was later known to possess a 13.75 carat blue diamond which was widely thought to be another piece of the French Blue.

 This smaller diamond's present whereabouts are unknown.
-A 2010 three-dimensional reconstruction of the French Blue from an authenticated lead cast of the jewel fits too tightly around the Hope Diamond to allow for the existence of a sister stone of that size, and concluded that there could be no significant offcuts from refaceting the French Blue into the Hope Diamond.
+A 2010 three-dimensional reconstruction of the French Blue from an authenticated leaden cast of the jewel fits too tightly around the Hope Diamond to allow for the existence of a sister stone of that size and concluded that there could be no significant offcuts from refashioning the French Blue into the Hope Diamond.